rapidsai/docs/resources/github-actions.md

 This link downloads the required artifact as a zip file.

-This can also be done using `ghcli` using the following command to download the artifact.
+This can also be done using the following `gh` CLI command to download the artifact.
 This command also unzips the artifact to the destination location:

 ```sh
 gh run download <workflow-run-id> --repo <repo-name> --name <artifact-name> --dir <destination-directory>